 The best spots for stargazing in Dorset

 In Dorset, city lights are few and far between.
-Get your binoculars and telescopes ready, we pick some of the best places for spotting stars and the solar system in Dorset
+Get your binoculars and telescopes ready, because we’ve picked some of the best places for spotting stars and the solar system in Dorset

 Durlston Country Park